2024-02-08 · Jacob Miller

 Lease Renewal vs. Lease Extension: Understanding the Difference

-Learn about the crucial distinctions between renewing a lease and extending a lease term.
-This blog post explains both concepts with examples and highlights state-specific nuances.
+Learn the differences between renewing a lease and extending a lease term, with examples and state-specific nuances for landlords and tenants.

 What Is a Lease Agreement?